mpantel/sphragis/README.md

 **Sphragis is an independent open-source project.** We are NOT affiliated with, endorsed by, or sponsored by any of the third-party providers, services, or products mentioned in this documentation, including but not limited to:

-- Peculiar Ventures (Fortify) • Harica • Yubico (YubiKey) • Nitrokey • ItsMe • OpenSC Project • Any certificate authorities or hardware manufacturers
+- Peculiar Ventures (Fortify) • Harica • Yubico (YubiKey) • Nitrokey • ItsMe • OpenSC Project • EU Digital Signature Service (DSS) • European Commission • Any certificate authorities or hardware manufacturers

 All trademarks and product names are property of their respective owners.
 This gem provides integration code only.
 Users are responsible for complying with third-party terms of service and any associated costs.